Be2daErtin/homebridge-vera/README.md

 Other Features
 * When devices are triggered by the vera and not homekit, the status of the device will change.
 See Vera setup below.
 * Ignore devices that you do not want to add to HomeKit.
-See Configuration below.
+See Configuration below
+* Display Vera ID's of the devices in HomeKit

 #Installation
 ##Work in progress (Using OsX as an example)